IanRT1/BandiBot/README.md

-# BandiBot - The Intelligent Discord Companion
+# BandiBot - The Intelligent Discord ChatBot

 Elevate your Discord server experience with BandiBot, a revolutionary bot powered by OpenAI's GPT-3.5 Turbo.
 Designed with adaptability in mind, BandiBot brings intelligent conversations, personalized interactions, and server insights to your fingertips.